Martin boundaries and asymptotic behavior of branching random walks: Proofs

 We are now able to conclude the proof of the theorem.

 \begin{proof}[Proof of Theorem \ref{thm:local-surv}] Lemma \ref{lemma:step3} already proves the first inequality; in order to prove the second one we employ \cite[Theorem 4.1]{Zucca}.
-More precisely, we shall prove that the BRW started at $x$ and killed upon exiting $U$ persists locally in $U$ with positive probability if and only if $\m>\rho_U^{-1}$.
+More precisely, we shall prove that the BRW started at $x$ and killed upon exiting $U$ persists locally in $U$ if and only if $\m>\rho_U^{-1}$.

 We proceed as follows.
 For any fixed vertex $w\in U$, consider the auxiliary BRW $ \{\mathbb{U}_n^x( w) \}_n$.
-(Note that we are \emph{not} summing over $w$ here.)
+(Note that we are \emph{not} summing over $w$ here).
 In particular we shall be interested in $ \{\mathbb{U}_n^x(x) \}_n$, with initial condition $\mathbb{U}_0^x(w)=\delta_x(w)$.
-That is, we shall investigate the set of particles of the original BRW such that are descendants of the initial particle at $x$, that visit $x$ at some time $n\geq 1$, and whose family line has never exited $U$.
+That is, we shall investigate the set of particles of the original BRW on $G$ such that there are descendants of the initial particle at $x$, that visit $x$ at some time $n\geq 1$, and whose family line has never exited $U$.
 Now, by \cite[Theorem 4.1]{Zucca} local persistence occurs with positive probability if and only if

-By construction, we have that $\Ebrw |\mathbb{U}_N(x \to x)| = \m^N \cdot p_U^{(N)}(x,x)$, then the above corresponds to
+By construction, we have that $\Ebrw [\mathbb{U}^x_n(x)] = \m^n \cdot p_U^{(n)}(x,x)$, then the above corresponds to

 which implies the statement. \end{proof}

 At this point, the proof of the subsequent corollary is an easy fact.

 \begin{proof}[Proof of Corollary \ref{cor:m1+}] The first part is a direct consequence of Lemma \ref{lemma:step3}.
 Furthermore, since local persistence implies global persistence, the second part follows directly from Lemma \ref{lemma:step3} and Theorem \ref{thm:local-surv}. \end{proof}